 Look for an Attorney that You Can Trust and Communicate Effectively With

-Just like any kind of lawyer, child custody lawyers should have a specific set of qualities.
+Child custody lawyers should have a specific set of qualities.
 You want a lawyer who is not only going to be a fierce advocate for you but also your children.

 Therefore you want someone with a little bit of fire in their belly, but more importantly, you want someone who can empathize with your position.
 You want someone who you feel like you have a good working rapport with.
 You want to ensure that your needs are understood as well as your children’s.